MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

 ### To convert the database

-1. If the database is on Azure SQL Database, add your user account to the **dbmanager** database role on master database.
+1. If the database is on Azure SQL Database, add your user account to the **dbmanager** database role on the master database.

     This membership is only required for converting the database, and can be removed afterwards.